Marron glacé: History

 Nevertheless, that book was not mentioned (nor indeed any other) when the recipe, applied to cocoa beans, was in 1694 passed on to Jean-Baptiste Labat, a French missionary in Martinique.
 That year he wrote in a letter of a recipe for candied and iced cocoa beans which he had tasted when dining at a M. Pocquet's.
 Another early citation, still in French, is from 1690.

 Towards the end of the 19th century, Lyon was suffering from the collapse of the textile market, notably silk.
 In the midst of this crisis, Clément Faugier, a bridge and roadworks engineer, was looking for a way to revitalize the regional economy.
-In 1882 in Privas, Ardèche, he and a local confectioner set up the first factory with the technology to produce marrons glacés industrially (though many of the nearly twenty steps necessary from harvest to finished product are still performed manually).
-Three years later he introduced the crème de marrons de l'Ardèche, a sweetened chestnut purée made from marrons glacés broken during the production process, flavoured with vanilla. (later came Marrons au Cognac in 1924, Purée de Marrons Nature in 1934, Marrons au Naturel in 1951, and Marpom's in 1994.)
+In 1882, in Privas, Ardèche, he and a local confectioner set up the first factory with the technology to produce marron glacé industrially (though many of the nearly twenty steps necessary from harvest to finished product are still performed manually).
+Three years later, he introduced the crème de marrons de l'Ardèche, a sweetened chestnut purée made from marron glacé broken during the production process, flavoured with vanilla. (later came Marrons au Cognac in 1924, Purée de Marrons Nature in 1934, Marrons au Naturel in 1951, and Marpom's in 1994.)

 The same process was used in 1980 by José Posada in Ourense, Spain.
-He was the first businessman to build a factory to produce Spanish marrons glacés using Galician raw chestnuts, which previously were exported to France to produce the confectionery.
-Posada used the French and Italian formula to produce the marrons glacés.
-Today, there are two factories that produce marrons glacés in Spain.
+He was the first businessman to build a factory to produce Spanish marron glacé using Galician raw chestnuts.